miklevin/MikeLev.in/_posts/2024-10-14-botifython-is-born.md

 nix develop
 python botifython.py
 ```

+## Nix and FastHTML Revolutionize Web Development with Their Breakthroughs

 OMG, this is going to be so awesome.
 So that's all htat's needed, those 3 files.
 Things are really changing.
 Thank you Eelco Dolstra who created Nix, and Jeremy